alexandergall/snabb-snmp-subagent/README.md

 the local interfaces are no longer available.

-If access to the built-in MIBs is required, a separate instance of `snmpd` needs to be started, either by chosing a different UDP port or by binding to a different local address (e.g. a loopback address).
+If access to the built-in MIBs is required, a separate instance of `snmpd` needs to be started, either by choosing a different UDP port or by binding to a different local address (e.g. a loopback address).